dylandreimerink/edb/Readme.md

 `edb` is a debugger(like gdb and dlv) for eBPF programs.
 Normally eBPF programs are loaded into the Linux kernel and then executed, this makes it difficult to understand what is happening or why things go wrong.
 For normal applications we can use gdb or dlv to inspect programs, but these don't work for the eBPF due to the way eBPF is loaded into the kernel.

-`edb` uses userspace eBPF emulation to run eBPF programs instead of loading them into the kernel, this allows us to debug them like any other program.
+`edb` uses userspace eBPF [emulation](https://github.com/dylandreimerink/mimic#mimic-ebpf-userspace-emulator) to run eBPF programs instead of loading them into the kernel, this allows us to debug them like any other program.
 Altho this method is not perfect due to possible differences between the emulator and actual Linux machines, it is better than nothing.

 >**WARNING/NOTE** This project is still a work in progress, so is the emulator on which it runs.
 Not all eBPF programs might run inside the debugger or some features might be missing.
-Please take a look at the [TODO](#TODO) of this projects and the [TODO](https://github.com/dylandreimerink/gobpfld/blob/master/emulator/todo.md) of the emulator for a list of missing features.
+Please take a look at the [TODO](#TODO) of this projects and the [TODO](https://github.com/dylandreimerink/mimic#features--todo) of the emulator for a list of missing features.

 ## Installation

-There are a few installation options
 ### Clone and install

+Currently installing the old-school is the only way to install `edb`.
+Using `go install` on the URL doesn't work due to our dependency on the replace directives in go.mod

 ```bash
 git clone https://github.com/dylandreimerink/edb.git
 cd edb
 go install .
 ```

-### Install directly via go toolchain

-**Note** This methods currently doesn't work due to the presence of a redirect directive in `go.mod` for gopacket.

-`go install github.com/dylandreimerink/edb@latest`
+### Binary release

+`edb` is still in an early stage and is changing quickly, as soon as `edb` is more "stable" we hope to start releasing somewhat polished binaries at a decent interval.

 ## Usage